 4) When potatoes are done, drain well and add to bowl with other veggies.
 Pour in dressing and stir well to mix.

 5) Add capers and season salad with salt and pepper.

 6) Serve salad with fresh watercress.

-The basics for this salad are standard potato salad ingredients.
+The basics for this Honey Mustard Potato Salad are standard potato salad ingredients.
 I like to use new potatoes for potato salad.
 They aren’t quite as starchy and make for a better final salad I think.

 Dice the potatoes into about 1/2-inch pieces.
 They don’t have to be perfect.
 The super-small potatoes you can just quarter, but some might need to be cut into eighths.